ciscovfx/ciscovfx.github.io/README.md

 ## How to use

 Go to [ciscovfx.github.io](https://ciscovfx.github.io), pick a tool, drop your files, export.
-Everything runs locally in your browser — your files never leave your machine.
+Everything runs locally in your browser, your files never leave your machine.

 ## Built with